Dissent and Rebellion in the House of Commons: A Social Network Analysis of Brexit-Related Divisions in the 57$^{ th}$ Parliament: Background

-\keywords{Social Network Analysis, Party Politics, House of Commons, Brexit, EU-Membership, Euroscepticism} The British party system is arguably one of the most successful in the world, and many scholars consider the party discipline in the House of Commons as a model that many Governments should follow.
-Throughout its contemporary history, the strong party values and ideologies that define its two main parties \textemdash Labour and Conservative\textemdash has lent credibility to the Parliamentary process, setting the landscape for the effective implementation of policies in the British government.
+The British party system is widely known to be a strong and disciplined one.
+Throughout its contemporary history, its two main parties\textemdash Labour and Conservative\textemdash has lent credibility to the Parliamentary process, setting the landscape for the effective implementation of policies in the British government.